exonum/exonum-doc/src/home/glossary.md

 **Aka** signature

 Public-key digital signature in the [Ed25519][Ed25519] elliptic curve cryptosystem.
-A signature over a message proves that the signer has the knowledge of a specific [private key](#private-key) corresponding to a publicly known [public key](#public-key).
+A signature over a message proves that the signer knows a specific [private key](#private-key) corresponding to a publicly known [public key](#public-key).
 A signature can be verified against this public key and the signed message, thus providing message *authenticity* (i.e., the message comes from a specific source) and *integrity*